-In addition to our public clean up days, we will be running 2 separate ‘surf+turf’ tours (one group traveling via foot, one via boats), to help introduce more people to the site.
-Traveling different routes, the walking tour will converge with the canoe tour as a celebratory joining of forces in appreciating the border of water and land and importance of historic and rejuvenated public spaces like Plank Road.
-The first of these tours will be April 19th.
-These tours are being offered for free and ticketing is available on a first come first serve basis via Eventbrite.
+In addition to debris removal, landscaping and improving accessibility to the Plank Road site in Maspeth, part of our ongoing work also includes public tours to the site for people to learn about and see, firsthand, the pressing issues that surround Newtown Creek.
+We call them ’surf+turf’ tours – with one group traveling via foot, and one via boats across different routes.
+The walking tour will converge with the canoe tour as a celebratory joining of forces in appreciating the border of water and land and importance of historic and rejuvenated public spaces like Plank Road.
+The next tour will be May 31st.
+These tours are being offered for free and ticketing will be available on a first come first serve basis via Eventbrite.
 Please read the full descriptions (below) of each tour to confirm that you are able to participate as required.
-Tickets on sale now.

 Turf Tour (25 spots available)

 The walking tour, led by Newtown Creek Historian Mitch Waxman and Mai Armstrong, will reveal the rich history of the area as they cross from East Williamsburg in Brooklyn into Maspeth in Queens.
 Be prepared for rough terrain and possible heavy truck traffic.
 Dress and pack appropriately for hiking and weather.
 Closed-toe shoes are highly recommended.
 Bathroom opportunities will be found only near the start of the walk.
 Reserve a spot here.